 - Open the product record for your finished/assembled product.

 - Click the Bill of Materials tab.

-- Add the components of this item and their quantities (quantities that is used to make 1 finished product) to the table on screen.
+- Add the components of this item and their quantities (quantities that are used to make 1 finished product) to the table.

 - Click the Save button when done.

 Once you’ve set up your BOM you may move on to creating a work order to build / assemble the finished good.
 You can create a work order directly from the Bill of Materials tab, by clicking Manufacture at the bottom left of the screen.

 How many finished goods can I make?